EnduranceCode/server-setup-guide/03-mysql-server-installation.md

     sudo apt update
     sudo apt install mysql-server

-To see the names of the installed packages, use the following command:
+To see the names of the installed packages, execute the following command:

     dpkg -l | grep mysql | grep ii